Topline driven by volumes

 - Average Egyptian drug price is USD1.5; exceptionally cheap compared to global average prices.

-- Governmental pharma companies accounted for 2.8% of 1H19 total drug sales in Egypt, presenting opportunity to gain higher contribution to total pharma sales through the introduction of cheaper drugs.
-It was reported earlier that CPCI, ranked 2nd in terms of government-owned pharma sales value, recorded revenues of EGP178 million in 1H19 and a decline rate of 1% YoY.
+- Governmental pharma companies accounted for 2.9% of FY18 total drug sales in Egypt, presenting an opportunity to gain higher contribution to total pharma sales through the introduction of cheaper drugs.

 - HoldiPharma has recently requested international consulting companies, specialized in pharmaceutical industries’ quality control, to carry out technical reviews of its affiliates’ production lines, which might imply renovations for higher efficiency or improved product offering with the objective of market share gains.